ABOUT THE RACE

-JIBE JAHA (Jizera mtns-Beskydy mtns Jablonec-Havířov), is not so much a race as a solid adventure and a challenge, from which you will take away a lot of experiences, memories, joy, pain and you will become little bit stronger.
-You will be alone with your own self, you will be dealing only with a forward movement, a hunger, a thirst, a cold, a sleep, a navigation and an unexpected.
-You will get to know the beauty, but also the cruelty of the Czech winter landscape, and it gets under your skin.
+JIBE JAHA (SheJizerkyInshields-Iblonde-Havířov) is not an organized race, it is a common friendly challenge or rather a solid adventure, from which you will take away a lot of experiences and you will draw from them for a long time.
+You'll be on your own with only your own forward motion, hunger, thirst, sleep and unexpected situations to deal with.
+You will get to know the beauty but also the harshness of the Czech winter landscape and it will get under your skin.

 SCHEDULE